krmroland/stackoverflow-lite-ui/README.md

 1. [Andela](https://andela.com/) for having given me an opportunity to participate in the boot camp, without them , this application wouldn't be a success.

 2. [UI Faces](https://uifaces.co/) for providing free avatar sources that I used in the UI templates .
-3. [Laravel](https://laravel.com)  for the inspirational app structure .